 A remote access security policy is crucial for employees to understand what happens when they handle company data remotely.
 Establish a VPN or zero-trust network to safeguard company data being sent and received over an internet connection.
 Consider requiring multi-factor authentication to establish a connection with company servers.
 Stay up to date with all security updates and follow the news to learn of any breaches or vulnerabilities.

 Securing the future of work is not a task to be taken lightly.
 Luckily, true end-to-end encryption with zero-knowledge solutions can help keep your company data secure, even in the cloud.
-Learn more about secure workspaces from Tresorit and start to secure your productivity.
+Learn more how you can secure your workspace with Tresorit Secure Cloud and start to secure your productivity.